PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 In broad terms, these four metrics relate to counting and gathering timings over deployment events (Deployment Frequency & Lead Time), and then relating that to counts and timings of service incidents (giving MTTR and Change Failure Rate).

 If you are using a GitOps repo, all the information needed to measure *Deployment Frequency* and *Lead Time* can be extracted entirely from the Git history.
 This is what we're going to dig into in subsequent sections of this post.
 To help with that, we'll use `askgit`.
-It's a tool that allows us to query metadata associated with the commits in a git repo via SQL.
+It's a CLI tool that allows us to query metadata associated with the commits in a git repo via SQL.

 # Introducing [`askgit`](https://github.com/askgitdev/askgit)